Haloger7/fexfetch/README.md

   - [Requirements](#Requirements)

 ## About
-**FexFetch** is a convenient way to find out information about your OS, I do not use neofetch, and other similar packages.
+**FexFetch** is a convenient way to find out information about your OS.
+I do not use neofetch, and other similar packages.
 FexFetch is entirely written in Javascript and is open source.
 You can install it on your PC and use it just like neofetch.

 ## Install
 **1.** You can download the npm package with the command `npm i -g fexfetch`